Lakeview Bible Church is open and we are here for the worship and glory of Jesus Christ.

-Please pray fervently for our own season of opportunity to be a help and to share the hope of Christ with the lost and those who may end up reeling from this.
+Please pray fervently for our own season of opportunity to be a help and to share the hope of Christ with the lost and those affected by societies response to this virus.

 Pray for repentance from many as they think on their own mortality more and their need to be saved from sin through Christ alone.

 Please pray for opportunities to possibly supply people with much needed relief items in the next few months.

 We should be on our knees before the throne of grace in fervent prayer in these days for repentance from the bride of Christ and that many would be saved in these final hours.

 With Love in Christ, Pastor Roger